MojosBeans100/MS4-spaceport/README.md

 1. Create an account at [heroku.com](https://id.heroku.com/)
 2. Create an app, give it a name - for example ms4spaceport - and select a region
 3. Under resources search for postgres, and add a Postgres database to the app
-4. Note the DATABASE_URL, this can be set as an environment variable in Heroku and your local deployment(env.py)
+4. Note the DATABASE_URL, this can be set as an environment variable in Heroku and your local deployment (env.py)
-5. Install the plugins dj-database-url and psycopg2-binary.
+5. Install the plugins dj-database-url and psycopg2-binary
 6. Run pip3 freeze > requirements.txt so both are added to the requirements.txt file
 7. Create a Procfile with the text: web: gunicorn ms4spaceport.wsgi:application for example
 8. In the settings.py ensure the connection is to the Heroku postgres database